lhanna7/store-inventory-manager/README.md

 # Store Inventory Manager
+## I am having trouble clamping the quality and sell-in values.
+Lines 156-164 was my attempt, I could have sworn it worked last week!
 ## Deployed Link: https://lhanna7.github.io/store-inventory-manager/

 Welcome to team Gilded Rose.
 You are asked to help build our store inventory management system.
 All items have a `sell_in` value which denotes the number of days we have left to sell the item and a `quality` value which denotes how valuable the item is.
 At the end of each day our software should lower both values for every item by 1.